lazyskiddie/lazyskiddie/README.md

 ## 🚀 About Me
-- 💻 I’m currently working on building a financial assistant using GenAI for investors in India.
+- 💻 I’m currently working on building a financial assistant using GenAI for investors in India help the indian people to learn how to manage the money and take care of their finnances.
-- 🌱 I’m currently learning model traning.
+- 🌱 I’m currently learning model traning and AI Agents.
-- 🤔 I’m looking for help with improving blockchain security.
-For blockchain voating app
+- 🤔 I’m looking for help with improving blockchain security. on the other hand i want people with deep knowledge in finanace which can help me toward making the and Fulfill the INDIAN Dreams.
 - 📫 How to reach me: sandeepsingh08550@gmail.com

+  Build
+  For
+  Everyone

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lazyskiddie&label=Profile%20views&color=0e75b6&style=flat" alt="lazyskiddie" /> </p>